DBA-Andy/kubernetes-examples/Part-1.md

 - Save this manifest file as `pod_2.yml` in your manifest directory.
 - Use `create` or `apply` the manifest file
 - Using `proxy` visit the url for this pod
-- In `pod_task.txt` breifly describe how the containers are working together to display what you see.
+- In `pod_task.txt` breifly describe how the containers are working together to display what you see on the browser.
-- Add the text 'Task 2 End' on a new line at the end

 delete the pod using the `kubectl delete` command.